Mary Ann Green (1853-1918), Frederick Rowland (1854-1881) and Daniel Robert Beales 1852-1909).

 Mary Ann Green was born on 13 January and baptised on 17 April 1853 at St Nicholas’s Church, Great Yarmouth, to parents William Mark Green and Elizabeth Maria Symonds.
 Her first husband would drown in a notorious autumn storm.

 Mary Ann wouldn’t have known her father because he died the year after she was born.
 So she grew up with her mother and her new husband Robert Abel, who married in 1855.
-The 1871 census showed the family living in Ordnance Road, Yarmouth, and Mary Ann working in the textile industry as a crape weaver.
+The 1871 census showed the family living in Ordnance Road, Great Yarmouth, and Mary Ann working in the textile industry as a crape weaver.
 Crape, from the French crepe, was a thin, gauzy silk or woollen fabric used for clothing.

 While there was hope that at least some of the missing boats had been delayed in returning to port through problems with their nets and other equipment, it eventually became clear that there had been a fearful loss of life.
-“The anxiety concerning these boats and crews became greatly intensified as Thursday and Friday passed without any sign of their return.”
-The paper reported that the families and friends of the missing gathered by the docks, seeking news, and I can imagine Mary there, perhaps with her children in tow.
+As the newspaper reported: “The anxiety concerning these boats and crews became greatly intensified as Thursday and Friday passed without any sign of their return.”
+The paper noted that the families and friends of the missing gathered by the docks, seeking news, and I can imagine Mary there, perhaps with her children in tow.
 “On Friday and again on Saturday many distressing scenes were witnessed at the wharf, wives and children eagerly seeking for any news or tidings that could afford a ray of hope, but only to find unhappily cause for increased alarm and grief.”

 The Mercury reported that a number of luggers involved in the drift or herring fishery were lost, probably each with a crew of 10 or 11 men.
 Frederick’s vessel, the Mary Ann Matilda, was listed as one of the missing smacks that would’ve been employed as trawlers.

-The Norfolk Chronicle of 29 October listed Frederick’s boat as belonging to a Mr G Baker but it also reported the return of several of the missing vessels.
+The Norfolk Chronicle of 29 October listed Frederick’s boat as belonging to a Mr G Baker, while also reporting the return of several of the missing vessels.
 Doubtless to Mary Ann’s dismay, her husband’s boat was not one of them.
 Soon after the disaster, the close-knit community responded in the way it had often done in the past, by raising money for the widows and orphans.
-The Norfolk News of 19 November 1881 mentions a collection at a lecture given in Gorleston on the area’s cliffs and beaches.
+The Norfolk News of 19 November 1881 mentioned a collection at a lecture given in Gorleston on the area’s cliffs and beaches.
 The Eastern Evening News of 6 January 1882 reported that the London Fish Trade Association had collected more than £530 from its members for the relief of the widows and orphans in East Anglia but Yarmouth received the largest sum, of £390.
 The Norwich Mercury of 28 January 1882 included details of a meeting of the Great Yarmouth and East Norfolk and Suffolk Fishing Boat Owners’ Protection Association.
 Its members heard of the difficult year experienced by all, the loss of 130 lives but the generosity of local people in supporting the families of victims.

 Mary Ann and Frederick’s children were: